 Contact: Lisa Najavits, PhD

 Our key study question is whether an integrated focus on PG and PTSD (Seeking Safety; SS) offers a valuable new option for clinical care compared to a pure gambling problem approach (Cognitive-Behavioral Therapy for PG; CBT-PG).
 This question—the impact of integrated versus non-integrated treatment for co-occurring disorders—is one of the key issues in the field currently and has never been studied in relation to PG and PTSD.

 Our aims are:

 To conduct an RCT of SS versus CBT-PG in a sample of 84 people with current PG and PTSD (full or subthreshold).

-Our hypotheses are: (a) SS will do no worse than CBT-PG on the primary PG outcomes as both treatments are designed to address addiction; i.e., both will show improvement from baseline to end of treatment and maintenance of gains through the followup. (b) SS will show superior results on trauma symptoms as SS is designed to address those, whereas CBT-PG is not.
+Our hypotheses are: (a) SS will do no worse than CBT-PG on the primary PG outcomes as both treatments are designed to address addiction; i.e., both will show improvement from baseline to end of treatment and maintenance of gains through the follow-up. (b) SS will show superior results on trauma symptoms as SS is intended to address those, whereas CBT-PG is not.